lolitaframework/liveeditor/README.md

 *Thank you for downloaded my plugin.
 If you have any questions that are beyond the scope of this help file, please feel free to email via my [email](mailto:eugen.guriev@lolitaframework.com).
 Thanks so much!*

-Plugin for adding live editting functionality to the wordpress site.
+Plugin for adding live editing functionality to the wordpress site.
 This plugin will help you to edit your content without having to go to the admin panel.

 ## Development team